Albert0i/ChatBot/README.cont.md

 Talking about AI, it should be considered as helpers to human being ONLY.
 If you have an idea to do something, AI provides a good project layout and starter code for you.
 Still some answers make you deviated and gone astray.
 Always remember that you are the master of your own, AI is a servant, is a tool to help.
 When it does, drop it!

-I wish this document remains undisclosed since some of the testing detail is inconvenient to pen down.
+I wish this document remains undisclosed since some of the testing detail is inconvenient to discuss and inappropriate to pen down.
+The idea here is that it is possible to implement vector semantic search in Oracle 19c on your own.

 #### V. Bibliography